The Dark-Circles Fix

 I abruptly hand her over to her mom, excuse myself to the restroom, and make a beeline for the mirror.
 There are definitely bulgy little half-moon shadows under my eyes…which I’ve noticed before, but thought that at the very worst they made me look a bit gritty, sort of like a late-’90s Fiona Apple in her Criminal video.
 But this look, truth be told, is more exhausted than edgy.

-Puffy dark circles are caused by lots of things, from aging (the thin skin under the eyes becomes even thinner as we age) to lack of sleep, to imbalanced diet (salty foods and alcohol dehydrate the body and can cause fluid retention), to dark skin tones (dark-complexioned people often have darker circles because we have more melanin).
+Puffy dark circles are caused by lots of things, among them aging (the thin skin under the eyes becomes even thinner), lack of sleep, imbalanced diet, and dark skin tones (dark-complexioned people often have darker circles because we have more melanin).

 Dark circles aren’t the end of the world, obviously, but that night, surveying the potions in my bathroom, the Perfecting Eye Cream from goop by Juice Beauty jumps out at me (perhaps unsurprisingly).
 On multiple occasions, I’ve overheard coworkers gushing about how “actually insane it is.”
 So I dip in and gently smooth the cream around my eyes.
 It feels incredible—the high-tech blend of peptides, cooling aloe, and almond oil feels beautifully soothing against my skin.
 If this stuff came in a giant tub, I’d slather it over my entire body.